-Dorothee is 28, old enough to remember the aftermath of the genocide that tore through Rwanda in 1994, leading to the death of over 1 million people.
+Dorothee is 28, old enough to remember the aftermath of the genocide that tore through Rwanda in 1994, leading to the death of more than one million people.

 The 100-day genocide against the Tutsi heavily impacted Dorothee’s life.
 She was 16 when her father was sent to prison to serve time for his crimes during the genocide.
 With older siblings married, she helped her mother on their farm and would regularly take food to her father in prison, which meant she sometimes had to miss school.
 Dorothee persevered and managed to finish school by the age of 23.
 Her father died in prison in 2012.

 The genocide’s devastating consequences reverberate across generations: it challenged social constructs, affected relationships and social cohesion.
 Young people like Dorothee grew up with the legacy of the genocide, inheriting the trauma or guilt of their parents.
 For Rwanda to truly heal, it needed to address the psychosocial wounds and transgenerational trauma of its youth.

 This is why International Alert began running peace clubs in communities and schools with young people to provide them with a space for healing through dialogue – helping to build trust, provide psychosocial support and build a peaceful future together.

 As a student, Dorothee attended one of Alert’s peace clubs in her school.
 We caught up with her again this year to see how life had changed for her over the past five years, and what she thinks about the future of her country, 25 years after the genocide.

 “Being educated gives me confidence”